localstack/docs/content/en/user-guide/aws/cognito/index.md

 ### Adding a Client

-Now we add a client to our newly created pool.
-Again, we will also need the ID of the created client for the next step.
-The complete command for client creation with subsequent ID extraction is therefore:
+You can proceed with adding a client to the pool we just created.
+You will require the ID of the newly created client for the subsequent steps.
+You can use the [`CreateUserPoolClient`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_CreateUserPoolClient.html) for both client creation and extraction of the corresponding ID.
+Run the following command:

 {{< command >}}
 $ client_id=$(awslocal cognito-idp create-user-pool-client --user-pool-id $pool_id --client-name test-client | jq -rc ".UserPoolClient.ClientId")
 {{< /command >}}

-### Using predefined IDs on pool creation
+### Using Predefined IDs for Pool Creation

-It is possible to use a predefined ID when creating Cognito user or identity pools, by setting the tag `_custom_id_`.
-This can be helpful when testing auth flows with LocalStack frequently being restarted and resourced re-created.
+When creating Cognito user or identity pools, you have the flexibility to utilize a predefined ID by setting the tag `_custom_id_`.
+This feature proves particularly useful during the testing of authentication flows, especially when dealing with scenarios involving frequent restarts of LocalStack and the recreation of resources.

-For example:
+Run the following command to create a user pool with a predefined ID:

 {{< command >}}
 $ awslocal cognito-idp create-user-pool --pool-name p1 --user-pool-tags "_custom_id_=myid123"